 Post-consumption residue and recycling

-We are committed to use our packaging efficiently, redesigning our packagingto use 100% recyclable materials, as well as to include recycled resin.
-By 2020, our goal is to incorporate 25% recycled material in all ofour PET packaging.
+We are committed to use our packaging efficiently, redesigning our packaging to use 100% recyclable materials, as well as to include recycled resin.
+By 2021, we managed to incorporate 31% recycled material in all of our PET packaging.

 We are leaders in PET bottle-to-bottle recycling in Latin America.
 In 2005, we united to create IMER (Mexican Recycling Industry), the first food-grade PET recycling plant in Latin America.

 Aligning our efforts with The Coca-Cola Company, we adopted their global goal of helping to collect and recycle the equivalent of 100% of our packaging by 2030 through the “A World Without Waste” initiative.

 In 2018, we subscribed to The New Plastics Economy Global Commitment, a commitment headed by the Ellen MacArthur Foundation, with support from the Worldwide Fund for Nature, the World Economic Forum, and The Consumer Goods Forum, among other organizations.
 This commitment calls on the private and public sectors to achieve their vision of a circular economy for plastic.

 We strive for energy efficiency across our value chain, and we integrate clean and renewable energy sources of energy and technology to reduce our carbon emissions.
 This way, we contribute to climate change mitigation.

 Our objective is to improve the energy efficiency of our manufacturing operations, while simultaneously reducing our greenhouse gas emissions.
 To this end, from 2015 to 2021, we increased our energy efficiency by 1.35 times.
 We also reduced our energy consumption by 44 million MJ year over year.

 From 2015 to 2021, we decreased 28% CO2 emissions in our manufacturing operations, Scope 1 and 2 from our SBTi objectives.